Julie-ANANI/carousel-menu/README.md

 # UMI Style Framework

-It is the css framework for the UMI applications i.e. build on Sass.
+It is the css framework for the UMI applications.
 The aim is to have the unified styles for all the
 applications: